Star Observer

 The Star Observer is a free monthly magazine and online newspaper that caters to the lesbian, gay, bisexual, transgender and intersex communities in Australia.

-Since 20 June 2019 the Star Observer is owned by media company Out Publications.
+Since 20 June 2019 the Star Observer has been owned by media company Out Publications.

 History and readership

 The newspaper was initially published by Michael Glynn as a tabloid in 1979 under the name The Sydney Star and is the oldest and largest publication of its kind in Australia.
 In 1982 the paper changed its name, becoming The Star (1982–1985), later undergoing several name changes, including Sydney's Star Observer (1986–1987), Sydney Star Observer (1987–2014; 2019 onwards) and Star Observer (2014-2019).

 The typical profile of the audience is aged between 23 years and 50 years, with a higher than average income level.
 With a 2015 audited circulation in excess of 15,000 per month, the publishers at that time claimed a readership exceeding 41,000 readers in print and 100,000+ online.

 In late 2013, Elias Jahshan was appointed editor; shortly afterwards, the publication ceased being a weekly newspaper and became a monthly magazine.
-Subsequent editors have included Corey Sinclair, Andrew M. Potts and Peter Hackney.

-The current editors, as of January 2020, are Douglas Magaletti (print edition) and Shibu Thomas (digital).

 On 20 June 2019 it was reported that the Star Observer was saved from voluntary administration by media company Out Publications.

+As of April 2024, the Managing Editor is Chloe Sargeant, who manages both the print and digital output of the outlet nationally.

+Previous editors have included Corey Sinclair, Andrew M. Potts, Peter Hackney, Shibu Thomas, and Douglas Magaletti.

 In mid-2019, Out Publications began a sister publication in Melbourne, the Melbourne Star Observer.
 Its contents are identical to the Sydney title except that local advertisements are inserted.
+A homonymous masthead, founded in 1985 by Danny Vadasz of Gay Publications Co-operative Ltd., was in circulation until 2000.